NAMI JAX NEWS

 Mental illnesses are brain disorders that are biologically based medical problems.
 Untreated, they can cause severe disturbances in thinking, feeling and relating.
 This results in substantially diminished capacity for dealing with the ordinary demands of life.
 Mental illness can affect persons of any age and occur in any family.
 They are not caused by bad parenting and not evidence of weakness of character.

 Our Vision is that persons with severe and persistent mental illness can recover and lead productive and meaningful lives within their community of choice.

 The Mission of NAMI Jacksonville is to support and improve the quality of life for family members and those living with mental illnesses and co-occurring substance abuse through compassion, education, and advocacy.

-Beginning the first Monday of November (11/6) we are starting a new, additional NAMI Connection support group.
-It will meet on the first and third Monday of each month from 7-8:30pm in the Healthy Living Center at the Winston Family YMCA (221 Riverside Ave, Jacksonville, FL 32202).
-For more questions and further information please contact Chandler Coggins (email@example.com // 904-314-9466).
+The final meeting of the River Point NAMI Connection group will be held December 7th, 2017.
+After that, the group will be combined with the Connection group held at the Winston YMCA.
+This group meets the first and third Monday of each month from 7-8:30pm in the Healthy Living Center at the Winston Family YMCA (221 Riverside Ave, Jacksonville, FL 32202).
+For more questions and further information please contact Chandler Coggins 904-314-9466.